idrkanywayy/AI-Daydream-The-Clark-Metric/README.md

 No reason to prefer one truth over another except internal consistency, and consistency alone is not meaning.

-That is the recursive trap.
+That is the recursive trap

-That is Babel.

 That is the failure mode.

 Pure intelligence, without an anchor, collapses back into noise.

-3. The Human Anchor
+The Human Anchor

 This is where humans enter the theory.